 “We are grateful for Congressman Darrell Issa’s decades of dedicated service to the people of California and our nation,” a spokesperson for the National Republican Congressional Committee said in a statement to The Epoch Times.
 “We are optimistic that this district will continue to be represented by a Republican.”

 Issa’s announcement capped a day of California election shake-up.
-Rep. Kevin Kiley, a two-term Republican, on March 6 filed to run in the 6th District as “no party preference,” citing frustration with congressional “hyper-partisanship” and gerrymandering.
+Rep. Kevin Kiley (R-Calif.), a two-term congressman, on March 6 filed to run in the Sixth Congressional District with “no party preference,” citing frustration with congressional “hyper-partisanship” and gerrymandering.

 “It is no secret I’ve been frustrated, at times disgusted, by the hyper-partisanship in Congress,” he said in a statement.